Mormon Church Names Russell M. Nelson As New Leader

 Nelson named two other church leaders — 85-year-old Dallin H. Oaks and 84-year-old Henry B. Eyring — to serve as his counselors in the church's highest governing body.

 Nelson is believed to be in good health.
-His family looked on and waved at the camera during the announcement, including some of his 116 grandchildren.
+His family looked on and waved at the camera during the announcement, including some of his 116 great-grandchildren.